revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 > Option is a) Hi-World
 <details><summary> <b>Explanation</b> </summary>

-> In if condition, Bitwise xor ^ operator is used which returns 1 if either of the bits are 1 else return 0 if both the bits are 0 or 1.
-Therefore, in the above code, 0 and 1 results in 1 which is true in python.
+> In `if` condition, Bitwise `xor ^` operator is used which returns 1 if either of the bits are 1 else return 0 if both the bits are 0 or 1.
+Therefore, in the above code, 0 and 1 results in 1 which is `True` in python.
 Hence 1st print statement gets executed.
   </details>
 </details>